svvchen/nervxious/_posts/2020-12-31-christmas.markdown

 After a half hour of work, he gave up.

-The plumber explained that there was a clog in the shower line, meaning that when I showered, none of my water would drain.
-He wasn't able to snake the pipe and unclog it, and thought it was a more serious problem in the pipe itself.
+The plumber explained that there was a serious clog in the shower line, meaning that when I showered, none of my water would drain.

 ![plumbing system in my unit](https://raw.githubusercontent.com/svvchen/nervxious/gh-pages/assets/images/plumbing.png)